powersync-ja/powersync-swift/README.md

 ## Migration from Alpha to Beta

 See these [developer notes](https://docs.powersync.com/client-sdk-references/swift#migrating-from-the-alpha-to-the-beta-sdk) if you are migrating from the alpha to the beta version of the Swift SDK.

+## Attachments

+See the attachments [README](./Sources/PowerSync/attachments/README.md) for more information.